SebastianStovall/Titan-Automation-Tool/README.md

 # Titan Automation Tool

-A Python-based automation framework for running reports in Titan, Serigraph's legacy ERP application (Progress OpenEdge).
-It connects to the Titan test server over SSH, drives the character-based interface programmatically, fills out report parameter forms, and submits them — eliminating the manual, repetitive work of pulling reports from Titan by hand.
+A Python-based automation framework for running reports.
+It connects to the Titan ERP test server and drives the character-based interface programmatically, fills out report parameter forms, and submits them — eliminating the manual, repetitive work of pulling reports from Titan by hand.